Make a beautiful bag with this step by step easy to sew messenger bag sewing tutorial. Find more sewing tutorials.

 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 Sometimes I use my blog to motivate me to try something I’ve been wanting to do, but haven’t actually gotten to.
 This easy-to-sew messenger bag is exactly one of those instances!
-Jo-Ann sent me two yards of Waverly fabric to make something with to help spread the word about the Jo-Ann and Waverly Facebook contest!
-I decided to conquer my fear of bag-making with this gorgeous Waverly print and ikat bag’s Make a Bag series.
+Jo-Ann sent me two yards of Waverly fabric to make something with.
+I decided to conquer my fear of bag-making with this gorgeous Waverly print.

 Messenger Bag Sewing Tutorial

 - Fabric – I used Waverly décor-weight fabric (love their prints, and I was sent 2 yards to use to make whatever I wanted!) and duck cloth for the green fabric.

 - Quilt batting – this will help the bag hold its shape.

 - Pockets: cut 4, 2 in each fabric.
 Size is flexible; mine were 8 inches wide by 6.5 inches tall, plus seam allowances.
 Remember that pocket sides and bottoms need double the seam allowance of the bag sides.
 So with a 1/4″ seam allowance, you would need 9 inches wide by 7 1/4 inches tall.

 - Bag sides: cut 6, 2 in each fabric, plus 2 from quilt batting.
 Mine were 8 inches by 8 inches.
 8.5×8.5 inches with a quarter inch seam allowance.

 - Bag body: cut 3, 1 in each fabric, plus 1 from quilt batting My bag was 15 inches wide by 41 inches long; 15.5 inches wide by 41.5 inches long with a 1/4″ seam allowance.